NaturailyShopify/Naturaily-netlify/_posts/2018-12-10-5-tips-on-how-to-survive-open-space-office-and-get-work-done.md

 ---
-title: 5 tips on how to survive in an open space office and get work done
+title: 5 Tips on How to Survive In an Open Space Office and Get Work Done
 description: >-
   Want to know how to work and survive in an open-space office?
 Check out our 5 tips and you'll do just fine!